Felony Retail Theft in Chicago: What You Need to Know

 Mental Health Court

-Where mental health issues may have contributed to the alleged offense, Mental Health Court can provide an alternative path focused on treatment rather than punishment.
+Where mental health issues contributed to the alleged offense, Mental Health Court may provide an alternative focused on treatment rather than punishment.

 Second Chance Probation